Read in: English | Pidgin English

 π Medical References

 • American Heart Association (AHA).
-Heart attack symptoms and care.
+Warning Signs of a Heart Attack.

 β οΈ Medical Disclaimer